lambdaclass/zksync-web3-rs/README.md

 ### Signing an EIP712 transaction

+The signing could be done by `ethers-rs` by the `LocalWallet` with the method `sign_typed_data`.
+What you are signing here is the keccak hash of the EIP712 transaction encoding.
+Internally, this is done by the `sighash` method.

 ### Sending an EIP712 transaction request

 What is sent to the network is the concatenation of the transaction type with the RLP-encoding of the transaction request containing the signed message.